syncfusion/blazor-docs/src/charts/bullet-chart/bullet-chart-dimensions.md

 ## Margin

-Bottom, left, right and top margin of the Bullet Chart to be customized by setting in [`BulletChartMargin`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartMargin.html).
+The [`BulletChartMargin`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartMargin.html) is used to customize the bottom, left, right, and top margins of the Bullet Chart.

 ```csharp
 @using Syncfusion.Blazor.Charts